Julie Paquette Counselling

 Together, we will take concrete steps to improve your situation, now and for the future.

 Born in Montreal, my need to see the horizon from a pebbled shore or a mountain ridge brought me to Squamish.
-This is home to me, as I run in the woods to the sound of my breath, share a smile with people on the streets and explore with friends on rocks and water.
-And sometimes just sitting with a cup of coffee and a friend is plenty.
+Now this is my home since I found here the lifestyle that suits me.
+I run in the woods, play in my garden or explore with friends.
+And just sitting with a cup of coffee can be plenty.
+I am happy to contribute in my modest way to the great community of Squamish!

 Goals we can strive for :